crystallabs/virtualtime/README.md

 VirtualTime is a time matching class for Crystal.
 It is a companion project to [virtualdate](https://github.com/crystallabs/virtualdate).

-It is used for complex and flexible matching of dates and times, primarily for calendar, scheduling, and reminding purposes.
+It is used for complex matching and generation of compliant dates and times, primarily for calendar, scheduling, and reminding purposes.

 For example: